 Instructional material implementation.
 Each educational system has its own curriculum frameworks, standards, assessment practices, and pedagogical approaches.
 Instructional materials must align with these requirements to ensure they meet the educational goals and objectives set by the system.
 Additionally, the availability and accessibility of resources, such as technology or textbooks, may vary across different regions, which can affect the implementation of instructional materials.

 Furthermore, cultural and regional factors influence the learning preferences of students.
 Some cultures value collaborative learning, while others prioritize individual work.
 Instructional materials should consider these preferences to promote engagement and maximize learning outcomes.
-Moreover, cultural factors can influence students' prior knowledge and experiences, which should be acknowledged and integrated into instructional materials to facilitate meaningful connections and enhance comprehension.
+Moreover, cultural factors can influence students' prior knowledge and experiences, which should be acknowledged and integrated into instructional materials to facilitate meaningful connections and enhance comprehension.The write-ep lack technical and analytical tone, do this by adding authorities.

 Types of Instructional Materials for Science Education